Share with others! EyeMelanoma.org gets you quickly to the info & resources you need

 >> Advocating for the Ocular Melanoma Medical Care You Want

-The authors of the 2018 medical journal article entitled "The Patient’s Experience of Ocular Melanoma in the US: A Survey of the Ocular Melanoma Foundation" propose a short list of 20 standards of care for patients with ocular melanoma, as a basis for discussion and refinement."
+The authors of the 2018 medical journal article entitled "The Patient’s Experience of Ocular Melanoma in the US, which reports on survey findings by the Ocular Melanoma Foundation, propose "20 standards of care for patients with ocular melanoma as a basis for discussion and refinement."
 [This printable list can be found on the 7th page of the article, which is labeled as page 286 – table 3).]

 Also: